-Vatican City, residence of the Pope, is a walled enclave within Rome.
+Vatican City, the residence of the Pope, is a walled enclave within Rome.

-The famous Trevi fountain, designed by Gian Lorenzo Bernini and created by Nicola Salvi (1732), is another popular site for both tourists and locals.
+The famous Trevi fountain, designed by Gian Lorenzo Bernini and created by Nicola Salvi (1732), is another famous site for both tourists and locals.

-The 18th century Spanish Steps, by Italian architect Francisco de Sanctis, which lead to the lavishly designed French church Trinità dei Monti with magnificent views over Rome, is also another popular meeting place.
+The 18th century Spanish Steps, by Italian architect Francisco de Sanctis, which lead to the lavishly designed French church Trinità dei Monti with magnificent views over Rome, is also another favorite meeting place.

 However, what is the significance to a blind person?
 Indeed, even to someone daring to travel with sight loss?

 The answers only become apparent once people realize that blind people might wish to travel or, in my case, journey frequently.

 I’ve spent the last thirteen years traveling solo around the world blind.
 This came from a desire to be independent and challenge myself.